henry2423/Connected-Car-Project/model-car/README.md

 3. ros/ -- ros related codes -> need to put in /catkin_ws/src
 4. model_car/ -- The model car source codes adapted from Karl Zipser's kzpy3.1

-### Remind: Pre-install requirement for ROS on both TX2 and Desktop is in ros/
+## Pre-install requirement for ROS on both TX2 and Desktop is in ros/